Nora M. Alter

 Having traveled extensively for school, work, and pleasure, Alison is motivated by the power of artistic and cultural exchanges.
 She is passionate about the potential for study away programs to expand the educational possibilities of students through intellectual engagement embedded within experiential opportunities.

-Alison’s office is located in room #213 of the Architecture building (across from Annenberg).
+Alison’s office is located in room #14F of Annenberg Hall (lower level, back corner)).
 Her mailbox is at the end of the FMA hallway in Annenberg.

 Phone: (215) 204-5910